Thulani/thulani.github.io/README.md

 # Thulani Hlongwane's Personal Website

-Website with a brief account of a Thulani's education, qualifications and work experience.
+Website with a brief account of Thulani's education, qualifications and work experience.

 ## Built with